MeetÂ Director of Communications & Programs and Yoga Instructor,Â Anthea Grimason

 Leaving her job in early 2012 Anthea continued to travel and teach, on a mission to deepen her understanding of yoga and gain more experience as a teacher.
 She practiced Ashtanga with Sharath in Mysore, studied asana, philosophy, meditation and pranayama with Paul Dallaghan and his teacher, Sri OP Tiwari in Thailand, taught at Mysore Style in Dublin, and studied Ashtanga and Ayurveda at Ashtanga Yoga Bali with her teachers Prem & Radha, who she also taught with, under their guidance, after completing their intensive for teachers in early 2013.
 In these years of exploration, her love of Ashtanga has grown but her practice and teaching have also evolved to include the more subtle aspects of pranayama while being strongly influenced by Ayurveda.

-The learning continues and Anthea feels blessed to now call home the place where she initially trained to be a teacher.
-She is endlessly excited about passing on what she can to new students.
-Anthea also welcomes the opportunity to get involved in other aspects of Samahita Retreat with her Business Relationship role, and sees it as an opportunity to use the other side of her brain and skills gained from her past experience in Sales & Marketing, Human Resources and Change Management.
+The learning continues and Anthea is endlessly excited about passing on what she can to new students.
+Anthea also welcomed the opportunity to get involved in the business side of Samahita Retreat, seeing it as an opportunity to use other parts of her brain and skills gained from her past experience in Sales & Marketing, Human Resources and Change Management.